MP

 What Happens to Data Quality After Go-Live?

-Most migration programmes disband the data team within weeks of cutover.
-The system they built starts decaying the moment they leave.
 What if the engine that proved your migration could guard your data permanently?

-continuous proofdata qualityplatform vision
+continuous proofdata quality

 Article 9 · April 2026